EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 ## Broker Acknowledgment

-In the Kafka sink connector for EventStoreDB, broker acknowledgment refers to the producer waiting for confirmation from the Kafka broker that a message has been successfully received.
+In the Kafka sink connector for KurrentDB, broker acknowledgment refers to the producer waiting for confirmation from the Kafka broker that a message has been successfully received.
 When `waitForBrokerAck` is enabled (which is the default setting), the producer waits for this acknowledgment, ensuring more